joaomelo/textorama/README.md

 - A set of keyboard shortcuts found in [this list](https://codemirror.net/docs/ref/#commands.defaultKeymap).
 - Select and edit at multiple locations by holding CTRL and clicking the positions you want to add new cursors.
 - Support for the markdown syntax.
 It is still portable plain text but visually enriched.
 You can read more about it [here](https://www.markdownguide.org/).

+Another nicety is the ability to resize the editor on large screens.
+You can do that by dragging the splits on both the editor corners.
+If you double-click any of them, they will maximize the editor width.

 # Open Source